meltyness/ratchet/README.md

 ## Status
 This server implements a slim portion of the TACACS+ protocol.

+It's very fast and lightweight, with compiler optimization enabled, on a low-end system in a basic configuration, it's potentially capable of servicing as many as 20,000 requests / sec -- even single-threaded.

 ## Future plans
 - [ ] Updateable configuration
 - [x] Configurable user list